5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 If you use R (Ex: RevoScaleR package) most packages and libraries will be RAM & CPU dependent.
 That means vRAM & GPU are useless.

-Given the constraints of most R algorithms and the physical constraint on laptops, I’d say 8 cores is a good ‘maximum’ number of cores for data science with R .
+Given the constraints of R algorithms and the physical constraint of laptops, 8 cores is a good ‘maximum’ number of cores for data science with R .

 Hadoop

-Hadoop is an innovative way to see models with limited data.
-It was invented because of the technological (hardware) constraints of computers given the large size of data in the past.
+Hadoop lets you see models with limited data.
+Developed for the lack of (hardware) or memory resource constraints of computers given the large size of data in the past.

 How does it work?

-Well we know machine-learning algorithms output better results with more and more data (particularly for techniques such as clustering, outlier detection and product recommenders) thus in the absence of computer resources, a good approach would be to use a “small sample” of the full data set ( The small sample being basically whatever amount can fit in RAM) .
-Then run the algorithms with this small smaple so you can get results on full datasets without having to sample ALL of it.
+Well we know machine-learning algorithms output better results with more and more data (particularly for techniques such as clustering, outlier detection and product recommenders) thus in the absence of computer resources, a good approach would be to use a “small sample” of the full data set ( The small sample being basically whatever amount can fit in RAM).
+Then run the algorithms with this small sample so you can get useful results without having to sample the whole data.

-The way you do this is by writing a map-reduce jo (PIG or HIVE script) then launch it directly on Hadoop over the full dataset then get the results back to your laptop regardless of how big the data set is.
+The way this is done is by writing a map-reduce job (PIG or HIVE script) , launch it directly on Hadoop over the full dataset then get the results back to your laptop regardless of the full size of the data.

-Hadoop ALSO has a linearly scalable storage and processing power mode which lets you store all the data set in raw format and run exploratory tasks so you can get results of the full data set.
+Hadoop ALSO has linearly scalable storage and processing power mode which lets you store all the data set in raw format to run exploratory tasks.
+This will give you useful results from the full data set.

-However data scientists usually just use a laptop with limited RAM and CPU/GPU power to test a small sample and then use cloud services to run algorithms on the full dataset.
+Data scientists today do not have to rely on just on Hadoop anymore, they can ALSO use a computer or laptop with limited RAM/CPU/GPU power to test a small sample then use cloud services to run algorithms on the full dataset.

 Python/Pandas

-Even if you’re working on an application that requires fusion of large tables with billions of rows to create a vector for each data object you only need to use HIVE or PIG scripts which again runs on pretty much on any laptop.
+This applies to those people that work on app that requires fusion of large tables with billions of rows to create a vector for each data object.
+You only need to use HIVE or PIG scripts for all of that which can run on pretty much any laptop.

 Now…